 There are other ways to fund the full-time travel lifestyle, from coasting on savings to dabbling in agorism, but there’s one that will give you more freedom than the rest: having an online business.

 Having your own online business will grant you the freedom to make money how you like, work when are where you choose and outsource and pacify income as much as possible.
-There’s honestly never been a better time to start an online business, but it’s not
+I won’t tell you it’s easy, but I can say that there’s honestly never been a better time to start.

 An online business could very well well be your answer to everything, but this way of funding the full-time travel lifestyle takes longer than simply saving or finding a remote position with a company.